h8d13/KAES-ARCH/README.md

 > Personal preferences for reference.
 Use your prefered set-ups.
 Only real dependancy is Sddm and KDE-Plasma.

-!IMPORTANT DO NOT SKIP ANY STEPS: Make sure to select mirrors, time zone, etc... etc! **Please check you didn't miss any.**
+IMPORTANT DO NOT SKIP ANY STEPS: Make sure to select mirrors, time zone, etc... etc! **Please check you didn't miss any.**

 ALSO IMPORTANT!
 Reboot **to hard disk.** (Make sure to switch boot orders in BIOS, or you install again?)